 An RA is a friend, resource, mentor, role model and community leader in residence.
-The RA of the floor on which your son or daughter resides can be contacted through the building’s residence manager (see above).
+The RA of the floor on which your son or daughter resides can be contacted through the building’s Residence Life Coordinator (see above).

 A residence don is a student staff member and is generally a former RA.
 Dons provide residence advisors with support, mentorship and guidance in their unit teams.

 A don is a key member in the development of the living/learning environment of a residence, serving to address the needs and concerns of the first-year students.